harkerbyte/shadeDB/README.md

 ### 🔮 Few hints on what's to come in future updates
-- **Remote mode** → optional TCP listener so Shadecrypt can be queried from another device (like Redis-lite networking).
+- **Remote mode** → optional TCP listener so shadeDB can be queried from another device (like Redis-lite networking).
 - **Replication/Sync** → lightweight push/pull sync between devices.
 - **Faster query returns** → implement a new algorithm to speed up query processing.
 - **Custom encryption algorithm** → device based encryption algorithm.